 Figure 9 The "More than Once" option for Reports with no Date controls

+The “No end date” option will be selected by default.

 A Report schedule may have several CC: recipients, when a CC: recipient is inactive the other recipients will continue to receive the Reports via Email however the inactive Recipient/s will not receive the report.